Alakdana

-Alakdana (International title: Scorpion Lady) is a 2011 Philippine television drama fantasy romance series broadcast by GMA Network.
-Directed by Mac Alejandre, it stars Louise delos Reyes, Paulo Avelino and Alden Richards.
-It premiered on January 24, 2011 on the network's Dramarama sa Hapon line up replacing Ang Yaman ni Lola.
+Alakdana (international title: The Lady Scorpion) is a 2011 Philippine television drama fantasy series broadcast by GMA Network.
+Directed by Mac Alejandre, it stars Louise delos Reyes in the title role.
+It premiered on January 24, 2011 on the network's Dramarama sa Hapon line up.
 The series concluded on May 13, 2011 with a total of 78 episodes.
-It was replaced by Blusang Itim in its timeslot.

 The series is streaming online on YouTube.